navtech-io/Simpleflow/docs/simpleflow-script-reference/simpleflow-script-reference.md

 ```csharp
 [partial] set <variable_name> [, <error_handler_variable_name>] = expression
 ```
-`set` statement can be used to modify the value of variable that has been declared using let statement. `partial` keyword can be used to modify certain properties of an object.
+`set` statement can be used to modify the value of a variable that has been declared using let statement. `partial` keyword can be used to modify certain properties of an object.

 Update properties of an object:
 ```csharp